ligato/docs/docs/user-guide/quickstart.md

 ### 5.2 REST API

 !!!
 Note
     We will use cURL to run REST APIs.
+Note that REST only supports the retrieval of configuration data.
+REST cannot be used to add, modify or delete configuration data.

 Get VPP interfaces:
 ```